Team2168/2168_Vision_Example/README.md

 The source and executable are included.
 To run the program all you need to do is install OpenCV as per the instructions below, and then transfer the executable over and run it.
 Some examples on how to run it are

-./2168_Vision_Example -c 10.21.68.90 -v -t  // this will run and capture frames from a axis camera at IP address 10.21.68.90, it will also display the processed image (because of the visualize flag -v, and will output the time it takes to process each frame because of the timing flag -t)
+`./2168_Vision_Example -c 10.21.68.90 -v -t ` // this will run and capture frames from a axis camera at IP address 10.21.68.90, it will also display the processed image (because of the visualize flag -v, and will output the time it takes to process each frame because of the timing flag -t)

-./2168_Vision_Example -u  -v -t  // this will run can capture frames from the usb camera at /dev/video0
+`./2168_Vision_Example -u  -v -t ` // this will run can capture frames from the usb camera at /dev/video0

-.2168_Vision_Example -f /home/image.jpg //will process a static image
+`.2168_Vision_Example -f /home/image.jpg `//will process a static image without any output, add flags if you wish

 you can use the -help flag to see all other flags supported.